 Pension Plan and SERP.
-At the time of the 1990 spin-off of the Company by Emerson Electric Co. ("Emerson"), the Company established a defined benefit pension plan (the "Pension Plan") in which the Company's executive officers as well as other covered employees participated.
-Prior to the 1990 spin-off, the executive officers (other than Mr. Muenster, who was not then an employee) participated in one of the pension plans of Emerson or its subsidiaries.
-The Pension Plan is substantially identical to the Emerson Retirement Plan at the time of the 1990 spin-off (the "Emerson Retirement Plan").
-Under the Pension Plan, the participant is credited with service equal to the participant's service credit under the Emerson Retirement Plan, but the participant's benefit accrued under the Pension Plan will be offset by the benefit accrued under the Emerson Retirement Plan as of September 30, 1990.
-Because benefits under the Pension Plan may be reduced under certain maximum provisions of the Internal Revenue Code, in 1993 the Company adopted a Supplemental Executive Retirement Plan (the "SERP") which provides that where any such reductions occur, the Company will make supplemental payments to certain retired executives, including the present executive officers other than Mr. Muenster.
+Beginning in 1990 the Company had sponsored a defined benefit pension plan (the "Pension Plan") in which the Company's executive officers as well as other covered employees participated.
+Because benefits under the Pension Plan were subject to reduction under certain provisions of the Internal Revenue Code, in 1993 the Company adopted a Supplemental Executive Retirement Plan (the "SERP") which provides that where such reductions occurred, the Company would make supplemental post-retirement payments to certain executives, including Mr. Richey and Ms. Barclay.
 The SERP was designed to maintain total pension benefits at the formula level of the Pension Plan.
-Effective December 31, 2003, both the Pension Plan and the SERP were frozen with no increase in benefits accruing to participants.